Organic Agriculture Can Feed the World Sustainably, but Other Changes are Needed

 While animal agriculture and food waste are two key considerations in the potential expansion of organic agriculture, it is certainly not the whole picture.

 As mentioned, the above list of considerations is not exhaustive.
-Additional attention should be paid to the dynamics of and impact on biodiversity, equity, food access, health and nutrition, and several other consequences of a changing agricultural and food system.
+Additional attention should be paid to the dynamics of and impact on biodiversity, equity, food access and food justice, health and nutrition, and several other consequences of a changing our agricultural approaches and food system more broadly.

 Feeding the world by 2050 without environmental degradation will require new agricultural approaches, including reforming conventional agriculture and adopting lessons from organic systems.

-It is true that organic farming often results in lower yields when compared to conventional farming.
-However, organic farming is also a more balanced, sustainable approach than conventional farming.
+It is true that organic farming often results in lower yields when compared to conventional farming and has some negative environmental consequences (e.g., soil tillage).
+However, organic farming is generally a more balanced, sustainable approach than conventional farming.

 Reductions in the amount of land used for animal agriculture and animal feed combined with reductions in food loss and food waste could free up enough land to allow for all food to be produced under organic methods and still feed the world.

-It is time to move past the narrative that organic farming cannot be a valuable part of feeding the future population because it is not as efficient or as intensive as conventional farming.
+However, it is important to move past the narrative that organic farming cannot be a valuable and viable part of feeding the future population because it is not as efficient or as intensive as conventional farming.

-To feed the world sustainably it is time to start thinking of comprehensive approaches and plans that incorporate all of the best tools available, including much greater levels of organic agriculture.
+To feed the world sustainably it is time to start thinking of comprehensive approaches and solutions that incorporate all of the best tools available, including greater levels of organic agriculture.